swiyu-admin-ch/swiyu-verifier/README.md

 | vp_formats_not_supported                    | The Wallet doesn't support any of the formats requested by the Verifier                                                                                                                                                                              |
 | invalid_presentation_definition_uri         | Presentation Definition URI can't be reached                                                                                                                                                                                                         |
 | invalid_presentation_definition_reference   | Presentation Definition URI can be reached, but the presentation_definition cannot be found there                                                                                                                                                    |
+## Missing Features and Known Issues

+The swiyu Public Beta Trust Infrastructure was deliberately released at an early stage to enable future ecosystem participants.
+The [feature roadmap](https://github.com/orgs/swiyu-admin-ch/projects/1/views/7) shows the current discrepancies between Public Beta and the targeted productive Trust Infrastructure.
+There may still be minor bugs or security vulnerabilities in the test system.
+These are marked as [‘KnownIssues’](../../issues) in each repository.

 ## Contributions and feedback